davidk-im/P5-Gim-Vamps-Project/README.md

 ## Summary:
-Create a chess-based website using Python, Flask, SQLAlchamy, and a Raspberry Pi with an internet domain that has the following features:
+Create a chess-based website using Python, Flask, SQLAlchemy, and a Raspberry Pi with an internet domain that has the following features:
 * Username/Password login system w/ profiles
     * Profiles show data from database about stats
 * Database of profiles with statistics based on previous games